getsentry/sentry/docs/developer/client/index.rst

 values that are sent as metadata (such as variables in a stacktrace) as well as things like extra data, or tags.

-- Mappings of values (such as HTTP data, extra data, etc) are limitd to 50 item pairs.
+- Mappings of values (such as HTTP data, extra data, etc) are limitrd to 50 item pairs.
 - Event IDs are limited to 32 characters.
 - Tag keys are limited to 32 characters.